replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 * Application archives
 * Backups taken with Replicated snapshots that are configured to NFS or host path storage destinations.

+For more information about the admin console's persistent storage requirements, see [Minimum System Requirements](/enterprise/installing-general-requirements#minimum-system-requirements) in _Installation Requirements_.

 By default, for existing cluster installations, KOTS deploys MinIO for object storage.
 For embedded cluster installations with Replicated kURL, the object storage provider is either MinIO or Rook, depending on which add-on your software vendor included in the kURL installer specification.

 You can optionally install KOTS without object storage.
 When installed without object storage, KOTS deploys the admin console as a Statefulset with an attached PersistentVolume (PV) instead of as a deployment.
 In this case, support bundles and application archives are stored in the attached PV instead of in object storage.
 Additionally, for local snapshots storage, KOTS uses the `local-volume-provisioner` Velero plugin to store backups on local PVs instead of using object storage.
 The `local-volume-provisioner` plugin uses the existing Velero service account credentials to mount volumes directly to the Velero node-agent pods.
 For more information, see [`local-volume-provisioner`](https://github.com/replicatedhq/local-volume-provider) in GitHub.